frePPLe/frepple/doc/installation-guide/linux-compiling.rst

 #.
 Configure the build with the following command:
    ::

-     ./configure –sysconfdir=/etc
+     ./configure --sysconfdir=/etc

-   You can use the option '–help’ to see the list of available options.
+   You can use the option '--help' to see the list of available options.

    The sysconfdir option is required to make sure the configuration files are always available under /etc, even when the package is compiled with